GoogleWebComponents/style-guide/README.md

 ## General conventions

 * All elements should use [seed-element](https://github.com/PolymerLabs/seed-element) as a starting point.
 This provides a clean base for authoring elements that are [reusable](http://www.polymer-project.org/docs/start/reusableelements.html).
+It includes a [component page](http://polymerlabs.github.io/seed-element) for documentation and a setup for [unit-testing](https://github.com/PolymerLabs/seed-element/tree/master/tests).
 * Where possible try to follow the [SRP](http://en.wikipedia.org/wiki/Single_responsibility_principle) (Single-responsibility principle) & [first](http://addyosmani.com/first) for elements you are authoring.
 “Do one thing and do it well”.
 * Extend existing elements over re-implementing functionality yourself.
 Alternatively, reuse base components (e.g. `<google-client-api>`) in your own.
 * Ensure your element, methods, events, attributes, and properties are well documented.